 This past year our elementary school did something different.
-We departmentalized across grades.
+We decided to try departmentalizing across grade levels.
 Why, you ask?
 Because we only have one section of each grade, yet we felt our upper elementary students needed to rotate teachers to prepare them for junior high.
 That, and the three teachers each had a specialty.

 Our fourth grade teacher is excellent at teaching math and extremely qualified.
 I love reading and have my Reading Specialist degree.
 And finally, the 5th grade teacher was perfectly fine setting up the science experiments and doing some extra social studies.
 (I think we were all pretty excited to give up the subjects we weren’t as passionate about, so it worked out well!)